-Culture vultures staying in central London hotels may be interested in catching a performance of The Marriage of Figaro at the London Coliseum.
+Culture vultures staying in The Montcalm Hotels London may be interested in catching a performance of The Marriage of Figaro at the London Coliseum.

 Widely regarded as one of the greatest comic opera’s ever written, Mozart’s piece brings audiences into a day in the life of Figaro, a local count’s valet, as he attempts to marry Susanna, the countess’s maid.